-• Mr. Smith
+Mr. Smith

-On September 4, 2017, Matthew Smith, a former employee of the Company, sent a demand letter to the Company alleging claims for breach of contract (involving stock options) and discrimination.
-On October 5, 2017, Mr. Smith filed a charge of discrimination with the United States Equal Employment Opportunity Commission ("EEOC") alleging the same discrimination claims and also claiming his employment was terminated in retaliation for his prior discrimination complaints.
-On September 18, 2019, EEOC dismissed Matthew Smith's claim in its entirety and stated that "No finding is made as to any other issues that might be constructed as having been raised by this charge."

-On February 5, 2018, Mr. Smith filed suit against the Company asserting claims for breach of contract and asserting discrimination and retaliation claims.
-In this action, Mr. Smith seeks the following relief: (1) a declaration that he owns 2,600 ordinary shares and (2) various damages and other equitable remedies over \$1,000.
-The Company has denied all allegations and wrongful conduct.
-On November 11, 2021, the case was reset on the court's docket, which will postpone the trial from November 2021 until early 2022.
+On September 4, 2017, Matthew Smith, the Company's former attorney, sent a demand letter to the Company alleging claims for breach of contract (involving stock options) and discrimination.
+On October 5, 2017, Mr. Smith filed a charge of discrimination with the United States Equal Employment Opportunity Commission alleging the same discrimination claims and also claiming his employment was terminated in retaliation for his prior discrimination complaints.
+In this action, Mr. Smith seeks the following relief: (1) a declaration that he owns the 2,600 ordinary shares and (2) various damages and other equitable remedies over \$1,000.
+The Company denied all allegations and wrongful conduct.